atkinson-daniel/block_sparse_matrix/README.md

 To manage the blocks, a Red-Black Tree is used, ensuring efficient O(log(n)) operations for block insertion, removal, and retrieval.
 Each node in the tree contains a dense matrix (represented as a vector), along with row and column indices, and maintains the standard red-black tree structure.

+## How to run locally

+1. Clone the Project using: `git@github.com:atkinson-daniel/block_sparse_matrix.git`
+2. Configure and build the project with cmake.
+3. Run the resulting executable named `main`.

+You will a radomly generated block sparse matrix, it's stored red-black tree, the resulting block sparse matrix after eraser of a fixed block at row 1 col 0, the resulting red-black tree, and the BCSR output.

 ## Features

 Block Sparse Matrix and Dense Matrix are publically accessible classes.
 The underlying storage via a Red Black Tree is meant to be obfuscated from the user.
 The user is allowed insert and remove from the Block Sparse Matrix.